Chart Color Schemes

 Wahroonga (East) - Warrawee's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results in Wahroonga (East) - Warrawee, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 78% of the total population (14,144 people), compared to 79.6% across Greater Sydney and a national average of 55.3%.
-The most prevalent medical conditions are arthritis and asthma, affecting 6.4 and 6.3% of residents respectively, while 74.1% report being completely clear of medical ailments, compared to 76.0% in Greater Sydney.
+Health outcomes data shows excellent results in Wahroonga (East) - Warrawee, with a very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 78% of the total population, which consists of 14,142 people.
+This compares to 79.6% across Greater Sydney, and the national average is 55.3%.

 Frequently Asked Questions - Health